AviSoori1x/AviSoori1x.github.io/_posts/2024-04-22-seemore:_Implement_a_Vision_Language_Model_from_Scratch.md

  <img src="https://github.com/AviSoori1x/seemore/blob/main/images/vlm.png?raw=true" width="600" height="600" alt="seemore">
 </div>

-The repo (here: https://github.com/AviSoori1x/seemore) has some mock data, data loaders implemented mostly from scratch and a simple training loop with cross-entropy loss calculation.
+The [repo](https://github.com/AviSoori1x/seemore) has some mock data, data loaders implemented mostly from scratch and a simple training loop with cross-entropy loss calculation.
 Please note that in this simple example, we are training the entire system end to end, much like Kosmos-1 from Microsoft Research.
 I left it at this for convenience.
 In practice, the commonly observed sequence is:

 1. Get pretrained vision encoder from SigLIP or CLIP (both come in difference sizes).
 Freeze weights (i.e. don’t update during backward pass in training)